dennis1248/unicorn/README.md

 ## Project goals
 Unicorn is build upon three pillars of foundation;

+1. Thou shall K.I.S.S.
 1. Thou shall aim to be as easy to use as possible
-1. Thou shall K.I.S.S.
-1. Thou shall not polute thy environment
+1. Thou shall not pollute thy environment

 Anything breaking these rules are an automatic; nope!